 You have an important meeting with your boss today to discuss your job performance.

-You tend to get good ratings, but meetings with the boss make you nervous.
+You tend to get good feedback, but meetings with the boss make you nervous.

 As the meeting approaches, you decide to take several deep breaths before going in.
 This helps relieve your anxiety.